mkheirkhah/ecmp/src/lte/doc/source/lte-testing.rst

  - a boolean flag indicating whether the ideal RRC protocol is to be used instead of the real RRC protocol
  - the type of scheduler to be used (RR or PF)

-Each test cases passes if the following conditions are true:
+Each test case passes if the following conditions are true:

  - at time 0.06s, the test CheckConnected verifies that each UE is connected to the first eNB
  - for each event in the handover list: